xmfdev/3d/README.md

 ## Building

-Clone the repository on your machine and run the following commands (assuming pwd is aforementioned).
+Clone the repository and run the following commands (assuming pwd is aforementioned).

 ```sh
 cmake -S . -B build